-Our strategy for computing two-loop amplitudes can already be illustrated with warm-up exercise at one-loop, which gives new integrands for $n\geq 8$.
-Already for one-loop, we begin with a set of dual conformally invariant basis of triangle and tensor box integrals, and fix their coefficients using maximal cuts and constraints from soft-collinear behavior; the integration is trivial which gives well-known sign functions.
-For two-loops, the integral basis consists of kissing-triangle, double-triangle, box-triangle and double-box topologies.
+Our strategy for computing two-loop amplitudes can already be illustrated with a warm-up exercise at one-loop, which gives new integrands for $n\geq 8$.
+Already for one-loop, we begin with a set of the dual conformally invariant basis of the triangle and tensor box integrals, and fix their coefficients using maximal cuts and constraints from soft-collinear behavior; the integration is trivial, which gives well-known sign functions.
+For two loops, the integral basis consists of kissing-triangle, double-triangle, box-triangle, and double-box topologies.
 It's highly non-trivial to find the correct set of numerators for these topologies.
-Very nicely, as we show explicitly for eight-points, matching soft cuts, maximal cuts, as well as vanishing collinear-soft limits and three-point cuts will be sufficient to fix the integrand completely.
-The integration is then performed using Higgs regularization: we find to our satisfaction that IR divergences is again given by eight-point BDS ansatz.
+Very nicely, as we show explicitly for eight-points, matching soft cuts, maximal cuts, as well as vanishing collinear-soft limits, and three-point cuts will be sufficient to fix the integrand completely.
+The integration is then performed using Higgs regularization: we find to our satisfaction that IR divergences are again given by eight-point BDS ansatz.
 Very nicely, we identify a subset of integral that directly gives the BDS ansatz, which we conjecture to generalize to all multiplicities.
 After subtracting divergences, the finite part of the amplitude is not only manifestly dual conformally invariant, and passes various stringent consistency checks such as little-group parity and reflection symmetry.
 It is given by only three kinds of uniform weight-two functions, which is the result of highly nontrivial cancellations among higher weight contributions (and pieces beyond multiple polylogs) from individual integrals.
-These functions have very simple symbols which satisfy physical-discontinuity conditions, and the alphabet consists of letters that are simple polynomials of cross-ratios and those that are essentially phases.
+These functions have very simple symbols which satisfy physical-discontinuity conditions, and the alphabet consists of letters that are simple polynomials of cross-ratios as well as phases.
+The latter is unique to ABJM theory.
 They are dressed with non-analytic sign functions, and all these interesting structures nicely generalize those in the six-point amplitude~\cite{Caron-Huot:2012sos}.